Updates

 Don Wiley and the Catahoula Playboys, 1960s

-from left to right: Ruble Tendle Wright (piano), Gene King (guitar), poss.
-Ruthine Wiley,
+from left to right: Ruble Tendle Wright (piano), Gene King (guitar), Peggy Forman,

 The Catahoula Country Music Show was a local country music stage and TV show, centered around local musician Don Wiley and his band.
 By the beginning of the 1960s, the golden age of American radio and the big radio barn dance shows was over.
 Casts of thirty or more acts were too expensive.
 However, on local basis, such shows were still in demand on a smaller scale.
 The Catahoula Country Music Show from Catahoula Parish, Louisiana, is such an example.